Anxiety and Depression Featured Image

 • Initial session: This is an opportunity to explore your concerns, challenges, and goals in a safe and confidential space.

-• Understanding your patterns: Together, we will identify patterns of thinking and behaviour that may be contributing to your anxiety or depression.
+• Understanding your patterns: Together, we will identify patterns of thinking and behaviour that may be contributing to your anxiety.

 • Developing strategies: You will learn practical tools and coping techniques tailored to your specific needs.